linode/docs/docs/applications/game-servers/team-fortress2-on-debian-and-ubuntu.md

 ##RCON

-RCON allows changes to your server from inside of the game.
+RCON allows you to make changes to your server from inside of the game.

 1. To start using RCON, go to the **Options** setting in the game, and then select **Advanced...**